elixirland/elixirland/README.md

 As stated above, contributions are welcome.
 Whether in the form of code reviewing, opening an issue or creating pull requests.

 ## Other open source repositories
-Here is a non-exhaustive list of open source projects outside of Elixirland.
+Here is a non-exhaustive list of open source repositories outside of Elixirland.

   - https://github.com/livebook-dev/livebook
   - https://github.com/fly-apps/live_beats